rajdeepmondaldotcom/pmcgrab/.github/pull_request_template.md

 - [ ] Documentation update
 - [ ] Performance improvement
 - [ ] Code refactoring
-- [ ] CI/CD changes
-- [ ] Dependencies update

-## Related Issues

-Fixes #(issue number)
-Closes #(issue number)
-Related to #(issue number)

 ## Testing

-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] Tests pass locally with `uv run pytest`
-- [ ] I have tested this change manually

-## Documentation

-- [ ] I have updated the documentation accordingly
+- [ ] Code follows the style guidelines (`uv run ruff check .`)
-- [ ] I have added docstrings to new functions/classes
+- [ ] Code is properly formatted (`uv run ruff format .`)
-- [ ] I have updated the README if needed
+- [ ] Type checking passes (`uv run mypy src/pmcgrab`)

 ## Checklist

-- [ ] My code follows the project's style guidelines
-- [ ] I have performed a self-review of my own code
+- [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
+- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] Any dependent changes have been merged and published
+- [ ] New and existing unit tests pass locally with my changes

-## Screenshots (if applicable)

-Please add screenshots to help explain your changes.

 ## Additional Notes

-Add any other notes about the PR here.
+Any additional information, context, or screenshots about the pull request.